2024 Rochdale by-election

-A by-election took place on 29 February 2024 in the UK Parliament constituency of Rochdale following the death of Labour MP Sir Tony Lloyd.
-The winner was George Galloway of the Workers Party of Britain, who received 40% of the vote and overturned a 9,668 vote Labour majority at the 2019 general election.
-The turnout was 39.7%, compared to a 60.1% turnout in the constituency at the previous general election.
+A by-election for the United Kingdom parliamentary constituency of Rochdale was held on 29 February 2024, following the death of incumbent Labour MP Sir Tony Lloyd.
+It was won by George Galloway of the Workers Party of Britain, who received 40% of the vote and overturned a 9,668 vote Labour majority from the 2019 general election.

 Constituency

 Rochdale is a constituency in the North West region of England, located in the east of Greater Manchester.
 The constituency is based on the town of the same name.

 Following the 1997 general election, Rochdale was considered a Labour–Liberal Democrat marginal.
 This changed when the UK Independence Party finished second in the 2015 general election.
 In the 2016 European Union membership referendum, Rochdale voted 3:2 in favour of Brexit.

 The constituency has above average unemployment and many people living in poverty.
 British Asians make up 18.5% of the population.
 Since 1997, the constituency has also included the semi-rural suburb of Littleborough, one of the relatively prosperous areas of the borough.
 A by-election last took place in this area in 1995, in the former Littleborough and Saddleworth constituency.
 The Liberal Democrats won the by-election, though Labour won both successor constituencies (the other being Oldham East and Saddleworth) at the 1997 general election.
 At the 2019 general election, there was a 60.1% turnout with an electorate of 78,909.
 Following the 2023 review of Westminster constituencies, the composition of the constituency was subject to minor boundary changes at the 2024 general election to bring the electorate within the permitted range, with the Spotland and Falinge ward being transferred to the new constituency of Heywood and Middleton North.